 Well, not if it's the L.A.
 Times reporting on high-speed rail.

 There's a rail vs. cars double standard here.
 Delivering on pledges is something that California's freeway-builders routinely fail to do.
 Caltrans, using discredited Level of Service predictions, repeatedly boasts that its multi-billion dollar freeway widening projects reduce congestion and improve air quality.
 The Times gives rail projects hell for cost overruns and performance predictions.
 Freeway expansion projects apparently don't merit anywhere near the same scrutiny from the Times.

-Vartabedian, using a playbook common among lazy, biased transit journalists, quotes rail critics such as Robert Poole, a transportation “expert” at the Reason Foundation–which is a ‘think tank’ (that is, a lobby group) funded by the Koch Brothers and ExxonMobile, among others.
+Vartabedian, using a playbook common among lazy, biased transit journalists, quotes rail critics such as Robert Poole, a transportation "expert" at the Reason Foundation--which is a 'think tank' (that is, a lobby group) funded by the Koch Brothers and ExxonMobil, among others.

 Vartabedian cites a 2015 report from the Spanish firm Sacyr Concesiones S.L., which, he says, states that “220 mph is higher than most if not all standard commercial speed for HSR, since it goes beyond the operating speed of similar HSR currently operating anywhere in the world."
 He goes on to write that:

 Many transportation experts, including state staff and independent analysts, have long dismissed the probability that any operational California bullet train will meet the two-hour-40-minute timetable.
 A state-appointed peer review panel warned the legislature in 2013 that “it is unlikely that trains would actually be scheduled to run during normal hours of operation within … 2 hours 40 minute limits.”